mfem/web/src/autodiff.md

  mfem::QVectorFuncAutoDiff<ExampleResidual,3,6,0> erdf;
 ```

-The Jacobian for a vector uu is calculated by:
+The Jacobian for a vector uu is calculated using the following lines:
 ```c++
 mfem::DenseMatrix jac(3,6);
 mfem::Vector param; //dummy vector - we do not have parameters